southoz/dArkOS-G80CA-SE/README.md

 ## ⚠️ Known Issues

-- Battery percentage indicator initially incorrect in Emulationstation, settles down after a full charge cycle
+- Battery percentage indicator and early shutdown.
+I had used the datasheet to set the shutdown to 3400mV.
+I am now testing at 3300mV shutdown, but I need to do three full power cycles.

 ## ⚠️ Important Installation Warnings